reactjs/react.dev/beta/src/pages/learn/state-a-components-memory.md

 ### Meet your first Hook {/*meet-your-first-hook*/}

-In React, `useState`, as well as any other function starting with "`use`," is called a **Hook**.
+In React, `useState`, as well as any other function starting with "`use`," is called a Hook.

-Hooks are special functions that are only available while React is [rendering](/learn/render-and-commit#step-1-trigger-a-render) (which we'll get into in more detail on the next page).
+*Hooks* are special functions that are only available while React is [rendering](/learn/render-and-commit#step-1-trigger-a-render) (which we'll get into in more detail on the next page).
 They let you "hook into" different React features.

 State is just one of those features, but you will meet the other Hooks later.